-For every type in the set of discovered types (as defined in Section 12.4.1, "Type discovery"), the container must:
+For every type in the set of discovered types (as defined in Type discovery), the container must:

-- inspect the type metadata to determine if it is a bean or other Java EE component class supporting injection, and then - · detect definition errors by validating the class and its metadata, and then - if the class is a managed bean, session bean, or other Java EE component class supporting injection, fire an event of type ProcessInjectionPoint for each injection point in the class, as defined in Section 11.5.7, "ProcessInjectionPoint event", and then - if the class is a managed bean, session bean, or other Java EE component class supporting injection, fire an event of type ProcessInjectionTarget, as defined in Section 11.5.8, "ProcessInjectionTarget event", and then - determine which alternatives, interceptors and decorators are enabled, according to the rules defined in Section 5.1.2, "Enabled and disabled beans", Section 9.4, "Interceptor enablement and ordering" and Section 8.2, "Decorator enablement and ordering", and then - if the class is an enabled bean, interceptor or decorator, fire an event of type ProcessBeanAttributes, as defined in Section 11.5.9, "ProcessBeanAttributes event", and then - if the class is an enabled bean, interceptor or decorator and if ProcessBeanAttributes.veto() wasn't called in previous step, fire an event which is a subtype of ProcessBean, as defined in Section 11.5.10, "ProcessBean event".
+- inspect the type metadata to determine if it is a bean, and then - detect definition errors by validating the class and its metadata, and then - if the class is a managed bean, fire an event of type ProcessInjectionPoint for each injection point in the class, as defined in ProcessInjectionPoint event, and then - if the class is a managed bean, fire an event of type ProcessInjectionTarget, as defined in ProcessInjectionTarget event, and then - determine which alternatives, interceptors and decorators are enabled, according to the rules defined in Enabled and disabled beans, Interceptor enablement and ordering and Decorator enablement and ordering, and then - if the class is an enabled bean, interceptor or decorator, fire an event of type ProcessBeanAttributes, as defined in ProcessBeanAttributes event, and then - if the class is an enabled bean, interceptor or decorator and if ProcessBeanAttributes.veto() wasn't called in previous step, fire an event which is a subtype of ProcessBean, as defined in ProcessBean event.

-For each enabled bean, the container must search the class for producer methods and fields, as defined in Section 3.3, "Producer methods" and in Section 3.4, "Producer fields", including resources, and for each producer:
+For each enabled bean, the container must search the class for producer methods and fields, as defined in Producer methods and in Producer fields, including resources, and for each producer:

-- if it is a producer method, fire an event of type ProcessInjectionPoint for each injection point in the method parameters, as defined in Section 11.5.7, "ProcessInjectionPoint event", and then - fire an event of type ProcessProducer, as defined in Section 11.5.11, "ProcessProducer event", and then - if the producer method or field is enabled, fire an event of type ProcessBeanAttributes, as defined in Section 11.5.9, "ProcessBeanAttributes event", and then

-• if the producer method or field is enabled and if ProcessBeanAttributes.veto() wasn't called in previous step, fire an event which is a subtype of ProcessBean, as defined in Section 11.5.10, "ProcessBean event".
+- if it is a producer method, fire an event of type ProcessInjectionPoint for each injection point in the method parameters, as defined in ProcessInjectionPoint event, and then - fire an event of type ProcessProducer, as defined in ProcessProducer event, and then - if the producer method or field is enabled, fire an event of type ProcessBeanAttributes, as defined in ProcessBeanAttributes event, and then - if the producer method or field is enabled and if ProcessBeanAttributes.veto() wasn't called in previous step, fire an event which is a subtype of ProcessBean, as defined in ProcessBean event.

-For each enabled bean, the container must search for disposer methods as defined in Section 3.5, "Disposer methods", and for each disposer method:
+For each enabled bean, the container must search for disposer methods as defined in Disposer methods, and for each disposer method:

-• fire an event of type ProcessInjectionPoint for each injection point in the method parameters, as defined in Section 11.5.7, "ProcessInjectionPoint event".
+• fire an event of type ProcessInjectionPoint for each injection point in the method parameters, as defined in ProcessInjectionPoint event.